AnthonyZJiang/Microsoft-Reward-Chrome-Ext/README.md

 - PC search quest
 - Mobile search quest
+- Notifying user about other quests

+### Not working
+#### These are not likely going to work because it is MS's intention to prevent clicking or xhr bots.

 - Shop to earn quest (URL clicking)

-### Not working

 - Quiz quest
 - Url quest (hot word search quest, 10 points per quest)